antischematic/angular-auto/README.md

 ## Decorators

+### `Auto`

+Automatically compose the decorated class.
+Lifecycle hooks are called for any `Auto` decorated object created inside a field initializer or class constructor.

 ### `Check`

 Automatically check when the decorated value and mark the view dirty when it changes.
 Use with `OnPush` change detection strategy.

-### `Detect`

-Automatically detect and forward lifecycle hooks to the decorated object.
-Can be repeated on nested objects.

 ### `Subscribe`